AdobeDocs/commerce-php/src/pages/developer/components/message-queues/message-queues-stores.md

 ### Processing messages

-Magento processes each message that is sent to the Message Queue Framework, adding information about the current store.
+Adobe Commerce and Magento Open Source process each message that is sent to the Message Queue Framework, adding information about the current store.
 The following plugin implements this behavior:

 ```php
 app/code/Magento/AmqpStore/Plugin/Framework/Amqp/Bulk/Exchange.php